1j01/jspaint/README.md

 but data copied from JS Paint can only be pasted into other instances of JS Paint.
 External images can be pasted in.

-There's also a [desktop app](#desktop-app) version you can install that has full clipboard support.
+There's also a [desktop app](#desktop-app) version you can install that has full clipboard support,
-In which you can also set the wallpaper.
+which also lets you set the wallpaper.

 ## Extended Editing